Best Sites to Upload Art 2025 [Artist Guide To Posting Art Online]

 Twitter, or more recently X since Elon Musk took it over in 2023, does not really rank among the best sites to upload art, especially if it’s visual art.

-Twitter is rather a text-based platform allowing users to send out ‘tweets’ with 280 characters at the most.
-Even though it has the option to add pictures, videos, and audio to messages, it’s still focused on text Tweets.
+Twitter/X is rather a text-based platform allowing users to send out ‘tweets’ not longer than 280 characters.
+Even though there’s the option to add pictures, videos, and audio to messages, the focus is rather on text.

 Since its market launch in 2006, Twitter has been growing to 155+ million users that tweet about 1 billion messages a month.

-Basically anybody and everybody is on Twitter today: from politicians to celebrities to poets to book authors to your neighbor next door.
+Basically anybody and everybody is on that platform: from politicians to celebrities to poets to book authors to your neighbor next door.

-There’s of course lots of visual artists on Twitter, too.
-You can search for your favorite artists or art genre (via related keywords) and follow those people.
-Still, Instagram and Pinterest are better places for artists, since it’s where people go to look at pictures.
+There’s of course lots of visual artists on Twitter/X, too.
+You can search for your favorite artists or art genre (via related keywords) and follow those accounts.
+Still, Instagram and Pinterest are better places for artists, because that’s where people go to specifically look at pictures.

-On Twitter, the sheer masses of users and the enormous amount of messages sent every minute will make it hard to create a meaningful following in the medium run.
+On Twitter/X, the sheer amount of users and the enormous number of messages sent out every minute will make it hard to create a meaningful following in the medium run.
 To get noticed, a minimum of 3 tweets a day is recommended.

-However, there’s no harm in creating a free Twitter account and trying your luck.
-You can put a link to another website of yours in your profile section to draw more people over to that site.
-You can also cross-post from your Instagram and Tumblr accounts and attract more attention to these.
+However, there’s no harm in trying your luck and creating a free account on the platform.
+You can put a link to your website in your profile section to draw more people over to your site.
+You can also cross-post from your Instagram, Facebook, and Pinterest accounts and attract more attention to these.

 Threads